jahid-razan/Dashboards/README.md

 #### 8. [CM Calcuation](https://dub01.online.tableau.com/#/site/hblonlinesite/views/CM_Calculation_including_Amazon/Cost_Dashboard?:iid=1) Dashboard.

 The sql code can be found [here](https://github.com/jahidrazan/Codes/blob/main/CM_calculation.sql).
 The sql code used in the query editor in tableau.

+# 2. Conceptual ERD:

+Every product has a manufacturer and belong to a category.
+Product can have one default supplier, no default supplier (in this case purchased from multiple suppliers) Every product have multiple classifications
+Some products are parent products and have child items Some product has the label new (new products).
+Every product with a sellable stock has a product history.